boyter/boyter.org/content/posts/overcoming-fraud-or-how-i-built-my-own-index-for-searchcode.md

 Inside searchcode there is about 300 million code files.
 Ignoring duplicates give around 200 million code files that we want to search, broken up by 200+ languages.

 There is probably about 5kb of code in most of those files, with each having about 500 unique terms.
 This gives us about 1.5 TB of code, which is actually in the ballpark, although I do compress the content at rest.

+The nice thing about this number is that its not stupidly big.
+It should be possible to run this on a single machine, and frankly its possible to brute force it given a powerful enough machine.
+Its certainly not a web scale problem in the sense that Google or Bing are.

 So given that, we can work out roughly how large the indexes might need to be.
 Im going to ignore most of the overhead of the implementation and just use the known sizes.
 In other words im going to assume a map, slice or other data structure is free for these estimates although that is far from the case.